sparkfun/hacker-application/README.md

 Development at SparkFun reflects the exploratory do-it-yourself culture of the entire company.
 All developers take part in fixing small bugs and developing larger projects, as well as reviewing one another's code.
 Continuous improvement of the tool set provided to all users is emphasized as well as continuous improvement to the development process itself.
 Developers are encouraged to explore parts of the code base and discuss what projects inspire them.

 Assuming developers work best when genuinely inspired both developer inspiration and relative priority are used to determine what gets worked on and when.
-Collaborative development is highly encouraged and all developers have ample opportunities to work together on on small, informal dev teams focusing on one project, feature, or subsystem.
+Collaborative development is highly encouraged and all developers have ample opportunities to work together on small, informal dev teams focusing on one project, feature, or subsystem.

 ### Required Qualifications